-If you are paying by cheque, then it is your responsibility to ensure your payment is received in cleared funds at the above address by no later than 5:00pm (AEST) on 25 July 2019, being the Entitlement Offer Closing Date.
+If you are paying by cheque, bank draft or money order, then it is your responsibility to ensure your payment is received in cleared funds at the above address by no later than 5:00pm (AEDT) on 25 November 2019, being the Offer Closing Date.
 Cash payments will not be accepted.
 Receipts for payment will not be issued.